lessthanoptimal/ddogleg/docs/website/optimization/Manual.rst

     B &= L^T R \\
     D &= R^T R

-where L and R are the left and right outputs from your Jacobian calculation.
+where H is the approximate Hessian, J is the full Jacobian matrix, and L and R are the left and right outputs from your Jacobian calculation.
 All the other implementation details are handled internally.
 See the JavaDoc for additional details.

 Weighted Least-Squares